Contents

 The Amudarya bridge

-Prior to the construction of these crossings, vehicles could only cross the Amu Darya by means of primitive pontoon bridges, composed of a string of connected barges held in place by cables and anchors.
-These had to be occassionally closed during the winter to allow the passage of ice down the Amu Darya.
+Prior to the construction of these crossings, vehicles could only cross the Amu Darya by means of primitive pontoon bridges composed of a string of connected barges held in place by cables and anchors.
+These had to be occasionally closed during the winter to allow the passage of ice down the Amu Darya.
 To make matters worse they were inaccessible to large vehicles when river levels were especially low.
 Today there are three such pontoon bridges serving Karakalpakstan:

 The Ma'n'git to Qipchaq pontoon bridge